 The Applicant, individuals, and organisations making submissions on this Application, will be notified at each stage of the Application.
-If the FSANZ Board subsequently approves the draft variation to the Code, FSANZ will notify its decision to the Ministerial Council.
+The FSANZ Board decision to approve the variation to Standard 1.3.3 has been notified to the Ministerial Council.
 The Applicant and stakeholders, including the public, will be notified of the gazetted changes to the Code in the national press and on the FSANZ website.